 - a.
-Social Media Campaign The MSU VOICE Center posts information and educational posts on Facebook, Instagram, and Twitter daily throughout the year.
+Social Media Campaign: The MSU VOICE Center posts information and educational posts on Facebook and Instagram weekly throughout the year.
 Each month has a different topic focused on violence prevention. - b.
-Posters and Flyers The MSU VOICE Center, OHA, and Women's Center work in conjunction to create posters and flyers focused on bringing awareness to sexual violence, relationship violence, stalking, and harassment.
+Posters, Flyers, and Magnets: The MSU VOICE Center, OHA, OIE, and Women's Center work in conjunction to create posters and flyers focused on bringing awareness to sexual violence, relationship violence, stalking, and harassment.
 These posters and flyers are hung in the Student Union every semester and throughout the Residence Halls.
-Electronic posters are placed into the cycle on television screens throughout campus buildings. - c.
-Tabling Events The MSU VOICE Center, OHA, and OIE regularly attend tabling events for new and potential students on campus.
+Electronic posters are placed into the cycle on television screens throughout campus buildings.

+- c.
+First Year Window Clings: The VOICE Center gave a window cling and a quarter-page information flier to every student in the residence halls.
+Students were encouraged to put the clings up in their personal space to have access to the 24/hour crisis line number. - d.
+Tabling Events: The MSU VOICE Center, OHA, and OIE regularly attend tabling events for new and potential students on campus.
 Information on preventing sexual violence on campus is provided.
-Events include MSU Friday, Catapalooza, and Student Information Fairs. - 6.
-Lecture Series: the Women's Center and the President's Commission on the Status of University Women provide annual lectures specifically centered on gender-based equity issues.
-Lectures are free to the University community and occur throughout the year.

-- 7. Student online training: MSU uses the Sexual Assault Prevention for Undergraduates/Graduate (SAPU/SAPYAL) Program in conjunction with alcohol.edu from Everfi.
+Events include Catapalooza, Take the Pledge, Coffee Corner, Destress Fest, and Student Information Fairs. - 6.
+Lecture Series: The Women's Center provide annual lectures specifically centered on gender-based equity issues.
+Lectures are free to the University community and occur throughout the year. - 7.
+Student online training: MSU uses the Sexual Assault Prevention for Undergraduates/Graduate (SAPU/SAPYAL) Program in conjunction with alcohol.edu from Everfi.
 This online training is mandated for all incoming new undergraduate and graduate students.
 SAPU/SAPYAL covers the topics of sexual assault, domestic violence, stalking, bystander engagement, risk reduction, and campus resources.
 All students are required to take an online follow up training before registering for their second semester on-campus. - 8.
-Mandatory Reporter Training: the Office of Institutional Equity facilitates training related to mandatory reporting of sex discrimination and sexual harassment, including, dating violence, domestic violence, and stalking.
-All mandatory reporters are required to attend.
-The training covers definitions, reporting requirements, response to reports, and campus and community resources.
+Mandatory Reporter Training: The Office of Institutional Equity facilitates training related to mandatory reporting of sex discrimination and sexual harassment, including, dating violence, domestic violence, and stalking.
+All employees of MSU are required to complete the training on a biannual basis.
+New employees must complete the training within 45 days of employment.
+The training covers definitions, reporting requirements, response to reports, and campus and community resources. - 9.
+Fraternity Engagement: fraternities are required to schedule and attend a presentation from the VOICE Center in order to host events with alcohol.
+The fraternity president is expected to reach out to the VOICE Center within the first six weeks of school to schedule the presentation.